hfactor/hfactor.github.io/_notes/100 Public/Hidden/CIRCLES framework.md

 ---
 title: CIRCLES framework
-feed: hide
-date: 2021-03-27
+tag: Systems
 ---

-- Problem solving framework with 7 steps.
+Circles is a Problem solving framework with 7 steps.
+Comprehend, Identify, Report Needs, Cut through Prioritisation, List Solution, Evaluate and Summarise.
-	- Comprehend
-	- Identify
-	- Report Needs
-	- Cut through Prioritization
-	- List Solution
-	- Evaluate
-	- Summarize

 - **1. Comprehend** - Team often lacks context.
 Provide them by focusing on four things
 - **2. Identify** Identify the ideal customer persona (one or more). [[--You can’t build a product that works for everyone]]